 Lightweight and compact, the Hoover Onepwr is designed to be stowed away and quickly taken out when a mess presents itself.
 We also love that the battery pack is removable and can be used on all other Onepwr products, even upright models.

 The extra-large dust cap and included crevice tool will allow you to go for days without needing to empty the vac while also ensuring that there’s no corner of your home that goes untouched.
 Some users have noticed a loss of suction power when attaching the crevice tool, but not to a degree where the vac is inefficient.

 In terms of battery life, you can expect a full charge to last up to 30 minutes, which is plenty of time to tackle a quick mess in the house or an entire car-cleaning job (if there aren’t too many chip crumbs to suck up).
-All in all, theis a great addition to any home, big or small.
+All in all, the Hoover Onepwr Handheld Vac is a great addition to any home, big or small.

 While it’s a bummer that you have to purchase the battery packs and charger separately, this Ridgid handheld vac more than makes up for its lack of must-have accessories with incredible performance.

 Designed for industrial use but versatile enough for home usage, too, the Ridgid is easy to carry for long periods of time, comfortable on your hands, and long-lasting.
 If you’re dreading the step-stool when it comes time to vacuum your HVAC return, you’ll love the included 22-inch extension tube.
 The vac even comes with a crevice tool for difficult sawdust at the worksite or deep-seated pet hair between couch cushions.